ETH Research Data Management Summer School 2025

-Registration for the RDM Summer School is closed.
+Registration for the RDM Summer School 2025 will open on 15 January 2025 on this page.
 Alternatively, discover our RDM workshop series (spring and autumn).

 RDM is vital to researchers for ensuring the proper organisation of research data along the entire lifecycle from creation to preservation including their sharing as FAIR data.
 Nowadays, research institutions like ETH Zurich as well as many funding agencies (e.g. SNSF, Horizon Europe) expect good RDM practice throughout the entire project period and a data management plan.
 The Summer School supports researchers in meeting these requirements.